 What I particularly enjoy about how these final sequences of events play out is the sheer amount of thought screenwriters Takeo Murata and Ishirō Honda put into them.
 In a typical film of its genre, you would expect the plucky scientist to invent the one weapon capable of killing off whatever is terrorizing the world.
 There would then be a moment in which the weapon appeared not to work before it’s revealed to be a fake-out.
 The people would then rejoice, appreciating the true value of peace in a world in which it was nearly permanently lost.

 None of this happens in Godzilla.
 The only reason Ogata and Emiko are able to convince Serizawa to deploy the Oxygen Destroyer in the first place is because they make it clear there is no other option.
 They have reached the point where ethics are off the table and there are no invalid solutions.
 For his part, Serizawa correctly assesses the political ramifications from using this biological weapon.
 All it would take is sufficient news coverage for the weapon’s existence to make itself known.
 Given the sheer amount of tension brought on by the Cold War in the 1950s, agents from any of the world’s superpowers could easily abduct Serizawa, demanding him to divulge how he invented the Oxygen Destroyer.
-Having served in the Second World War and baring many scars from the conflict, he knows the length the powers that be will go in order to achieve dominance.
+Having served in the Second World War and bearing many scars from the conflict, he knows the length the powers that be will go in order to achieve dominance.
 Fittingly, after he agrees to use the Oxygen Destroyer, he burns all of his notes.
 With Ogata’s assistance, Serizawa is able to use his weapon to kill Godzilla.
 To protect the rest of the world from his creation, he then severs the link in his diver’s suit, ensuring the secret dies with him.

 What makes this scene especially moving is the complete lack of catharsis to be found.
 The monster that destroyed Tokyo has been killed, yet in the end, it was as much a victim of the terrifying weapons developed during the Second World War as the millions of people who perished in it.
 It was a simple creature living in an underground cavern until the hydrogen bombs were set off.
 Bearing scars that resemble radiation burns, it only had one thing on its mind: destruction.
 When the creature is killed, there is no fanfare or cheering.
 In fact, Yamane reasonably concludes that if nuclear testing continues, it’s only a matter of time before the next Godzilla appears.
-With the secret of the Oxygen Destroyer well and truly gone, how could humankind possible survive such a scenario?
+With the secret of the Oxygen Destroyer well and truly gone, how could humankind possibly survive such a scenario?

 Given the legacy of this film, it’s difficult to believe that Godzilla fared very poorly with critics upon its initial release in 1954.
 One could hardly blame them for rejecting this film.
 Having been released nine years after the bombings of Hiroshima and Nagasaki, it was subject to a lot of controversy.
 The people were still recovering from a devastation the scale of which was, and still is, incalculable.
 The last thing they wanted was for a film to reopen such a deep wound.
 Luckily for everyone involved with this film’s production, this story does have a happy ending.
 The film was recut and screened in the United States under the name Godzilla: King of the Monsters.
 This included extra footage that famously starred Canadian actor Raymond Burr, who played a reporter by the name of Steve Martin.
 After its overseas success, it was released domestically whereupon it proceeded to fare better in the box office.
 The primary driving force behind the recut’s success was that it downplayed the nuclear weapon allegory, allowing it to exist as a typical monster film.